Road Lighting Design

 Single SidedWhen the width (W) of the road is nearly equal to the pole height (H), i.e. W = H then the poles are arranged in one side only.
 Generally pole height is available of 10 meter.
 The span between two poles is equal to the road width.

-Double SidedWhen the width (W) of the road is nearly equal to double of the pole height (H), i.e. W = 2H then the poles are arranged in both sides in opposite to each other manner.
+Double SidedWhen the width (W) of the road is nearly double the pole height (H), i.e. W = 2H then the poles are arranged along both sides in opposite to each other manner.
 The span between two poles may not be equal to the road width.

 Central Verge PositionWhen the width (W) of the road is much greater than the pole height (H), i.e. W>>H then the poles are arranged in the central verge of the road.
 The luminaires are made to face towards both the road surfaces from the central verge.
 The span between two poles may not equal to the road width.